Read this article to learn 8 hypermobility basics to live a pain-free life. We’ll discuss:

 The long answer is that it feels better to pop your joints because of a bit of endorphin release.
 It gives you more movement in that place and alleviates the pain.

-However, this only happens for 20 minutes, and then you have to do it again and again.
+However, this only happens for 20 minutes, and then you must do it repeatedly.
 Popping causes joint Hypermobility, which makes the condition worse.

 With self-manipulation, you cannot control where that movement is going and will go to the weakest link, which you shouldn’t be moving.
 For manipulation, it is better to see a chiropractor or a PT.

-It also becomes a habit, and you end up popping things without even noticing.
-Try to cut back self-manipulation by 50% and get rid of the absent-minded ones.
+It also becomes a habit, and you end up popping things without noticing.
+Try to cut back on self-manipulation by 50% and eliminate the absent-minded ones.

-Try to get to a point where you do it when you absolutely need to.
+Try to reach a point where you do it when you need to.

-Sadly, Hypermobility does come with a lot of pain in some cases, but there are ways to handle it and make it better.
+Sadly, hypermobility sometimes comes with a lot of pain, but there are ways to handle it and improve it.

 Hypermobility is not just “being flexible.”
 It is a complex condition with various comorbidities which can affect someone’s quality of life.

-These are the most common ones to look out to and explain to those who don't understand them:
+These are the most common ones to look out for and explain to those who don’t understand them: